-Dawnriders have access to a basic ability available to all non-hero options, Shining Company, and the classic damage on charge, Lances of the Dawn.
+Dawnriders have access to a basic ability available to all Vanari: Shining Company, and the classic damage on charge, Lances of the Dawn.

-Pending some explanation or errata, this seems to be cumulative and can bring back to 0 the attacks of any opponent.
+It cannot bring the attacks below 1.
 Also, it does not state the model cannot move, so as long as he/she is surrounded by the right models, can activate the ability and then move to defend a leader or other critical unit nearby.
 In the latter case a Dawnrider with his high mobility could be a good target, however for a Triple the knights can do as much damage as the value of the ability at the end of the first movement (Lances of Dawn).

 Vanari Auralan Sentinel

-The Sentinels are the archers of the Lumineth with a decent ranged attack: 2 attacks at Strength 3 at 3-15” range for 1-3 damage.
-They compensate their low damage output and fragility (8 Wounds on a Toughness 3) by being the cheapest unit in the warband.
+The Sentinels are the foot archers of the Lumineth with a decent ranged attack: 2 attacks at Strength 3 at 3-15” range for 1/3 damage.
+They compensate their low damage output and fragility (8 Wounds on a Toughness 3) by being some of the cheapest unit in the warband.

 In melee they have one attack more (3 instead of 2, the rest is the same) but It is probably better to leave them at a distance.

-The High Sentinel has one single weapon profile, with range 3” otherwise like the other leaders (3 attacks at Strength 3 for damage 2-4) and has access to the Sharp-eyes Scryhawk ability.
+The High Sentinel has one single melee weapon profile (3 attacks at Strength 3 for damage 2/4) and has access to the Sharp-eyed Scryhawk ability.

-All Sentinels also have access to the Shining Company ability that would allow them to resist a bit longer if charged and if they are in formation really close to each other: remember, for now the ability stacks so 3 Sentinels in formation for 3 Doubles are almost unkillable with -3 attacks per action.
+All Sentinels also have access to the Shining Company ability that would allow them to resist a bit longer if charged and if they are in formation really close to each other: remember, the ability stacks so 3 Sentinels in formation for 3 Doubles are almost un-killable with -3 attacks per action (minimum 1).